|Reprinted from The Blood Type Diet Website (www.dadamo.com)|

 - These biscuits don't get golden brown like flour biscuits, so be careful not to over bake.
 If you're not sure if your biscuits are done, check the bottom of one.
 Look at the color, hold it in a towel, and tap the bottom.
 You should get a hollow sound.

 - Serve with your favorite topping or spread.

 This recipe is low in common allergens.
 This recipe is gluten free.
+This is a low lectin recipe.
 This recipe uses ecologically friendly ingredients.

 If an ingredient is an avoid for your blood type, then try using a BTD compliant variant/substitute or leaving the item out of the recipe.

 When using any recipe, always check it for avoids and make the appropriate adjustments where necessary.
 The Blood Type Diet Recipe Database has been recently greatly enhanced.
 Also, the food lists changed somewhat a couple of years ago, and all recipes in the database may not reflect those changes in terms of the blood types for which the recipes are recommended.
 Volunteer Blood Type Diet Forums Members are working to review and update all the recipes to take advantage of the all the new features and food lists.
 Please be patient with us until the process has been completed.

 - Revised Dec 09, 2013 at 02:07 PM By: Lola